 Are used as an alternative access to the row.

-Are updateable, so long as they are kept unique.
+Are updatable, so long as they are kept unique.

 NULLs are acceptable.

-CREATE MEMSTORE ON <table> COLUMNS <cols>(this is not an existing command, just an example).
+(This is not an existing command, just an example.)

 In fact, when you create a primary key or a unique combination of fields, nowhere in the SQL specification does it say that an index is created, nor that the retrieval of data by the key is going to be more efficient than a sequential scan!

-So, if you want to use a combination of fields which is not unique as a secondary key, you really don't have to specify anything - just start retrieving by that combination!
-However, if you want to make the retrieval efficient, you'll have to resort to the means your RDBMS provider gives you - be it an index, my imaginary MEMSTORE command, or an intelligent RDBMS which creates indices without your knowledge based on the fact that you have sent it many queries based on a specific combination of keys...
+So, if you want to use a combination of fields that is not unique as a secondary key, you really don't have to specify anything - just start retrieving by that combination!
+However, if you want to make the retrieval efficient, you'll have to resort to the means your RDBMS provider gives you - be it an index, my imaginary MEMSTORE command, or an intelligent RDBMS that creates indexes without your knowledge based on the fact that you have sent it many queries based on a specific combination of keys...
 (It learns from experience).